thomasgtaylor/how.wtf/content/post/2023-03-19-add-new-element-to-json-array-with-jq.md

 ---
-title: Add new element to JSON array with jq
-date: 2023-03-19T01:15:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-03-19 01:15:00-04:00
 description: How to add a new element to a JSON array using jq
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Add new element to JSON array with jq
 ---

 Adding a new element to an existing JSON array can be completed using `jq`.